Intrauterine transfusion

 An Intrauterine transfusion (IUT) is a procedure that provides blood to a fetus, most commonly through the umbilical cord.
-It is used in cases of severe fetal anemia, such as when fetal red blood cells are being destroyed by maternal antibodies.
+It is used in cases of severe fetal anemia, such as when fetal red blood cells are being destroyed by maternal antibodies, or parvovirus B19 infection, homozygous alpha-thalassemia, or twin-to-twin transfusion syndrome.
 IUTs are performed by perinatologists at hospitals or specialized centers.

 History

 Intrauterine transfusion (IUT) was introduced in 1963 by A.W.
 Liley.
 Early IUTs involved transfusion into the fetal peritoneum (abdomen).
 Almost 20 years later, the procedure was improved to a transfusion into the umbilical vein, which allowed for better absorption of red blood cells.

 Indications

 Hemolytic disease of the fetus

 Hemolytic disease of the fetus and newborn (HDFN) is a rare condition that affects 3 out of 100,000 to 80 out of 100,000 patients per year.
 It occurs when maternal antibodies cross the placenta during pregnancy and destroy fetal red blood cells (RBCs).
 This process can lead to fetal anemia, and in severe cases can progress to hydrops (edema), ascites, heart failure, and death.

 For HDFN to occur, the fetus must be antigen positive (paternally inherited) and the mother must have antibodies to the given antigen.
 Such antibodies typically form when the mother undergoes alloimmunization to the antigen during a previous pregnancy or transfusion.
 Historically, RhD alloimmunization accounted for the majority of cases.
 However, the rates of these cases have been significantly reduced by RhIg (RhoGam) administration.
 Measures are not available for preventing alloimmunization to non-RhD antigens (Kell, Duffy, Rhc, RhE, etc.), which can also cause HDFN.

 Fetal anemia is monitored throughout pregnancy using Doppler measurement of the middle cerebral artery (MCA) peak systolic velocity (PSV).
 This non-invasive technique is used as a surrogate measurement for assessing fetal anemia.
 Doppler multiples of median (MoM) measurements exceeding 1.5 are correlated with moderate to severe anemia.
 At this point, invasive testing via percutaneous umbilical cord blood sampling (PUBS, also called cordocentesis), potentially followed by fetal transfusion is indicated.